syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 SfChart provides support to drag the LineSeries and SplineSeries.
 This allows the series to move to a new position by dragging.
 To enable the series dragging, you have to set [`EnableSeriesDragging`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.XySeriesDraggingBase~EnableSeriesDragging.html#) property to true.

-The following code snippet explains the series dragging feature in LineSeries
+The following code snippet explains the series dragging feature in LineSeries.

 {% tabs %}